Hiba1471/Surgical-Complication-Risk-Prediction-Engine/README.md

 A machine learning project for predicting post-surgical complication risk before surgery using patient demographics, baseline health conditions, procedure information, and clinical risk indicators.

-This project is designed as a **pre-operative risk prediction engine**.
+This project is designed as a **pre-operative risk prediction engine** using  the R Language.
 The goal is to help identify patients who may need closer monitoring, preventive planning, or additional clinical review before surgery.

 ## About This Project